The Summoner's Tale: Plot summary

-Another ireful king, Cambises, was a drunk.
-When one of his knights claimed that drunkenness caused people to lose their co-ordination, Cambyses drew his bow and arrow and shot the knight's son to prove that he still had control of his reflexes.
-The friar then told of Cyrus, the Persian king who had the river Gyndes destroyed because one of his horses had drowned in it.
+The friar continued to sermonize against anger with the story of another ireful king, Cambises, who was a drunkard.
+When one of his knights claimed that drunkenness caused people to lose their co-ordination, Cambises drew his bow and arrow and shot the knight's son to prove that he still had control of his reflexes.
+The friar then told of Cyrus, the Persian king who had the River Gyndes destroyed because one of his horses had drowned in it.

 At the close of this sermon, the friar asked Thomas for money to build the brothers' cloister.
 Thomas, annoyed by the friar's hypocrisy, told the friar that he had a gift for him that he was sitting on, but that he would only receive it if he promised to split it up equally between each of the friars.

-The friar readily agreed, and put his hand down behind Thomas' back, groping round – and Thomas let out a fart louder than a horse could make.
+The friar readily agreed, and put his hand down behind Thomas's back, groping round – and Thomas let out a fart louder than a horse could make.
 The friar became immediately angry, and promised to repay Thomas for his fart, but, before he could, the servants of the house chased the friar out.

 The enraged friar found the lord of the village and told him of the embarrassment he suffered, angrily wondering how he was supposed to divide a fart into twelve.
 The lord's squire spoke up with a suggestion, in return for a "gowne-clooth" from his master: take a cartwheel, and tell each of twelve friars to lay his nose at the end of a spoke.
 Then the friar of the tale could sit in the centre of the wheel and fart, and each of the spokes would carry the smell along to the rim – and therefore, divide it up between each of the friars.

 Analysis

 The Summoner uses the tale to satirise friars in general, with their long sermonising and their tendency to live well despite vows of poverty.
 It reflects on the theme of clerical corruption, a common one within The Canterbury Tales and within the wider 14th-century world as seen by the Lollard movement.
 The attitude of the lord implies that he is as unimpressed as any layman with the friars.

-Neither the Summoner's nor The Friar's Tale leave either of them looking particularly good.
+Neither the Summoner's nor "The Friar's Tale" leave either of them looking particularly good.
 After the Friar's tale the Summoner does not use his own tale to defend summoners but rather he replies with his own attack.
 The short stories warning about ire within his main story are possibly a comment on the unheeded anger between both of them.